reacherhq/check-if-email-exists/README.md

 Many online services (https://hunter.io, https://verify-email.org, https://email-checker.net) offer this service for a paid fee.
 Here is an open-source alternative to those tools.

+## License

+This library has a dual license, a commercial one suitable for closed-source commercial projects and an AGPL-3.0 license that can be used in open-source software.
+See the [LICENSE](./LICENSE.md) file for more info.

 ## Try It Yourself

 There are 5 ways you can try `check-if-email-exists`.

 ### 1. Use the Hosted Version: https://reacher.email 🥇

-This simple SaaS is also open-source by the way: https://github.com/reacherhq.
+Reacher is a simple SaaS using this library, also [open-source](https://github.com/reacherhq/backend)!

-If you would like to self-host it yourself and have questions, send me a message.
+> If you would like a high free tier to test Reacher, consider [sponsoring me](https://github.com/sponsors/amaurymartiny/)!
+You'll get 8000 free email verifications every month, and a this contribution would mean A WHOLE LOT to me.

 ### 2. Deploy to Heroku

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/amaurymartiny/check-if-email-exists)

-Heroku's servers have SMTP port 25 open, and have static IPs able to connect to most email providers (unless of course if you start heavily spamming these providers).
+Heroku's servers have SMTP port 25 open, and have static IPs able to connect to most email providers (unless if you start heavily spamming these providers).

 ### 3. Use Docker